Address

 Modelling cascading failures throughout interdependent infrastructure to understand the impacts on our urban systems and the communities they serve.

-Co-advisors: R Peer, C Zorn
+Co-advisors: Dr Rebecca Peer, Dr Conrad Zorn

 Biography